dirkkelly/dirkkelly/content/philosophy/concentration-of-wealth-and-power.md

 ---
 title: Concentration of Wealth and Power
 date: 2018-03-26 22:28:37 +0000
+publisher: Noam Chomsky
-subtitle: Noam Chomsky offers 10 reasons why America is not a democracy, is a horrible place to live, is causing mass distress, and is killing children and adults alike, both in America and in foreign nations.
+subtitle: 10 reasons why America is not a democracy, is a horrible place to live, is causing mass distress, and is killing children and adults alike, both in America and in foreign nations.
 type: media